-CT scans can have several uses:
+CT scans can have several uses for gallbladder cancer:

-- They can be helpful in staging the cancer (finding out how far it has spread).
+- They can help stage the cancer (find out how far it has spread).
 CT scans can show the organs near the gallbladder (especially the liver), as well as lymph nodes and distant organs the cancer might have spread to.

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 A contrast material called gadolinium may be injected into a vein before the scan to better see details.